-Thibodeaux isn't a working actor today, but he did keep taking roles for several years after I Love Lucy ended.
-He had small parts on several TV series and appeared in multiple episodes of The Andy Griffith Show in the 1960s.
+Thibodeaux isn't a working actor today, but he did keep taking roles for some years after I Love Lucy ended.
+He had small parts on several TV series and appeared in multiple episodes of The Andy Griffith Show in the '60s.

 Thibodeaux told ABC News that he became depressed in the years that followed, and it affected how he viewed I Love Lucy.
 "I do kind of look at it like a time of my life where I wasn't able to fully be a kid, but that's a problem with child stars—that dynamic is always in the mix," he explained.
 "I was very depressed and suicidal and got to the end of my rope and became a Christian in 1974.
 That kind of changed my perspective on the show.
 After that, I was able to appreciate the show much more than I did when I was a young adult."

 Thibodeaux joined the band David and the Giants in 1967, then left several years later when he became a Christian and wanted the band to perform Christian songs, as reported by the Clarion Ledger.
 A few years after that, the band did get into Christian rock, and Thibodeaux rejoined.
 He left again in 1989 and rejoined again in the 2000s.
 David and the Giants' most recent album, What Are You Waiting For?, was released in 2019.

 For more celebrity news delivered right to your inbox, sign up for our daily newsletter.

 Thibodeaux's wife, Kathy Thibodeaux, is a ballet dancer.
 The couple co-founded Ballet Magnificat!, a Christian dance company based in Jackson, Mississippi, in 1986; Keith is the executive director.
 According to the company's website, they opened a location in Brazil in 2007.
 The Thibodeauxs have been married since 1976 and have a daughter, Tara, and a grandson named Bryson.